top of page

 Studies have shown that when doctors engage in active listening, patients are 33% more likely to adhere to treatment recommendations (Zolnierek & DiMatteo, 2009).

-Try This: Begin consultations with an open-ended question that invites the patient’s full story.
+Try This: Begin consultations with an open-ended question that invites the patient to share their whole story.

 Self-Compassion: A Gentle Comfort for the Heart